madelinefruin/Tutorial/TEMPLATE.md

 ### Introduction

-In this section, we will be discussing the voltage divider and circuit setup.
-We will not be writing any code, so a computer is not needed yet.
+In this section, we will be discussing the code used to measure the battery's percentage.

 ### Objective

+- Understand the Arduino interface.
+- Understand how to assign pin numbers in Arduino.
-- To understand how to pick values for a voltage divider
+- Understand how to implement functions in Arduino.
-- How to properly connect the battery, resistors, and ESP32.

 ### Background Information